Application Process and Requirements for Non-European Applicants

 - Official* high school transcripts, secondary school records, or GED test results.
 See below for more information.

 - Official* transcripts from all colleges or universities attended.

 - Official* standardized test scores reported directly to the Dual BA Program by the testing service.
 Please refer to the Standardized Testing page to review standardized testing requirements.
 ALL applicants, regardless of citizenship or native language must submit one of the standardized test scores noted on the Standardized Testing page.

-- Two admissions essays.
-See the admissions application for essay questions.
+- One admissions essay.
+See the admissions application for essay question.